NewPath-Consulting/Wild-Apricot-Press/README.md

 WordPress is the world’s most popular website builder.
 WildApricot is the #1 rated membership management software.
 Now, your organization can seamlessly combine the best of both with NewPath WildApricot Press plugin.

-NewPath WildApricot Press and our custom theme library enables you to build and manage your own full-featured website using just your web browser—without having to learn how to code.
+NewPath WildApricot Press and our custom theme library enable you to build and manage your own full-featured website using just your web browser—without having to learn how to code.
 In fact, if you’ve ever used a layout editor like Microsoft Word or PowerPoint, you’ll be right at home with the WildApricot Press blocks in the WordPress Block Editor.
 Enjoy the elegance, diversity of plugins and unparalleled versatility of WordPress with the user-friendliness power of WildApricot Membership Management software.
 Build faster, customize more and lower the learning curve to produce the high-quality membership websites your members deserve.

-# Administrator's Guide
+## Features

+- Enable logging in to your WordPress site with WildApricot credentials
+- Add login/logout button to any menu bar with 1 click
+- Automatic synchronization of selectable WildApricot contact/member data including common, system and membership fields into WordPress user database
+- WordPress administrators can manage access to restriced pages and posts by membership levels and membership groups.
+Custom restriction messages can be added to specific pages or posts.
+- Add-on architecture to add new functionlity to the block editor.
+Search the plugin directory for "WildApricot Press" for other add-ons.

+## Add-Ons
+NewPath Consulting has developed several add-ons for NewPath WildApricot Press that further enrich your WildApricot integration experience WordPress!

+###  Iframe Widget Add-on
+Embed a system page from WildApricot directly in your WordPress site!
+Fundamental WildApricot features including member profiles, events, and more can be displayed in an IFrame (Inline Frame) in a WordPress post with just the click of a button!
+[Learn more](https://newpathconsulting.com/wap).

+### Member Directory Add-on
+Want to display a directory of your WildApricot users in WordPress?
+Look no further!
+The Member Directory Add-on for WAP allows you to show your WildApricot users directly in your WordPress site.
+[Learn more](https://newpathconsulting.com/wap).

+### License
+Please visit the [NewPath WildApricot Press website](https://newpathconsulting.com/wap/) to obtain your license key or to inquire further about the plugin!

+== Frequently Asked Questions ==

+= What is the difference between NewPath WildApricot Press and Wild Apricot Login plugin? = There are many differences including full support and maintenance, regular synchronization of data for logged in users, ability to sync all system, common and membership fields.
+Most importantly NewPath WildApricot Press has add-on architecture to enable more functionality to be made available over time via add-on plugins and blocks.

+= Does it work with my theme? =
+It should.
+We make every effort to provide standard plugin code, but some themes may break with the plugin.
+Please let us know on our [support forum](https://talk.newpathconsulting.com) if you encounter any issues.
+We also recommend the [GeneratePress theme](https://generatepress.com) library for optimal design.

+= How do I authorize and license NewPath WildApricot Press? =
 ## Configuring NewPath WildApricot Press

 To configure NewPath WildApricot Press, the WildApricot API settings must be configured and the license key must be added for the licensed WildApricot site.
 Without both configuration settings the plugin and the related add-ons will not function.
 You can obtain a license key on the [NewPath WildApricot Press website](https://newpathconsulting.com/wap).